Study One

 Subjects and Setting

-During a two-year span, students who received educational services
+During a two-year span, students who received educational

-types of classroom assignments the students were expected to complete.
+ascertain the various types of classroom assignments the

-A total of 100 students were interviewed and the assignments were
+were interviewed and the assignments were assigned to

-situations involving both public and private schools in a medium-sized
+involving both public and private schools in a medium-sized

 city and its surrounding counties.